pamelaFranco/explainable-hypoxia-detection/README.md

 ## License

 MIT License.
-Please acknowledge the original **Vascusynth** repository if using its components:
+Please acknowledge the original **VascuSynth** repository if using its components:
 https://github.com/sfu-mial/VascuSynth

 ---